-I am not gonna lie to you.
-The thought of a worm crawling out of my ass while I sleep (or heck, even if I’m awake and poopin’) is almost as gross as thinking about the Suriname toad’s reproduction cycle.
+I am not gonna lie: the thought of a worm crawling out of my ass while I sleep (or heck, even if I’m awake and poopin’) is almost as gross as thinking about the Suriname toad’s reproduction cycle.
 The worm is called a pinworm, and it’s a parasite.
 She crawls out of your butt while you sleep and lays thousands of eggs on and around your anus.
 The pinworm is only one of thousands of parasites that are interested in making a home out of your body.

 Classification of parasites breaks into three groups: ectoparasites, protozoans, and helminths (worms).
 There are three subgroups of helminths.
 They are Trematoda (flukes), Cestoda (tapeworms), and Nematoda (roundworms).
 These are the five subjects of this article.
 This article is more of an overview of these groups of parasites.
-For detailed information about getting rid of specific parasites, read the full articles, which are hyperlinked.
-If there isn’t a hyperlink, the article has not been written yet but it will be soon.
+For detailed information about getting rid of specific parasites, read the full articles.
+If we’re missing one, let us know!

 Types of Parasites